diogo0001/diogo0001/README.md

-# Diogo Tavares - Desenvolvedor Fullstack.
+# Diogo Tavares - Fullstack Developer.

-## Sobre Mim
+## About Me

-Tenho formação em engenharia eletrônica, com ênfase em firmware/sistemas embarcados e processamento digital de sinais.
-Trabalho atualmente com desenvolvimento fullstack.
-Já atuei no desenvolvimento de aplicativos Android e aplicações Desktop.
-Tenho interesse também em processamento de áudio, inclusive meu TCC foi o desenvolvimento de um processador de áudio em tempo real.

-### As tecnologias que mais tenho conhecimento e interesse são:
+I have a degree in electronic engineering, with an emphasis on firmware/embedded systems and digital signal processing.
+I currently work with fullstack development and am specializing in this area, but have worked with Android and Desktop applications.
+I also have an interest in audio processing, and my engineering final project was a real-time audio processor.

+### Stack
 - C#: .NET, ASP.NET (Backend)
 - Python: Flask, Django (Backend)
 - Javascript: Angular, Vuejs (Frontend)
 - HTML, CSS (Frontend)
-- Postgress, SqlServer, MySql (Bancos de Dados)
+- Postgress, SqlServer, MySql (Databases)
-- C++: Juce (Desenvolver Plugins de Áudio)
+- C++: Juce (Audio Plugins)

-#### A seguir, as tecnologias presentes nos repositórios.
+#### Technologies used in my repos.

 ![](https://github.com/diogo0001/diogo0001/blob/main/languages.PNG)

-Meus projetos nos repositórios consistem em vários tipos de experimentos e desafios, sendo alguns ainda acadêmicos. <br> Alguns projetos estão como privado, pois fiz mais com o intuito de experimentação e estudo, e não portifólio.

-### Aprimorando os conceitos de Engenharia de Software:
+My repositories consists of various types of experiments and challenges, some are academic, and some private.

+### Improving Software Engineering concepts:
 - Clean Code
 - SOLID
 - Design Patterns
 - DRY
-- Testes

-### Buscando desenvolver:
-- Microserviços
-- Segurança
+- Teste

+### Curiosities about me:
-- DevOps
+  - Professional musician/drummer

-### Curiosidades sobre mim:
-  - Formado em Engenharia Eletrônica
-  - Músico profissional - baterista
-  - Produtor musical
+  - Music Producer/Mixer
-  - Cozinheiro
+  - Cook
-  - Trilheiro
+  - Hiking/camping

 <!-- https://ionicabizau.github.io/github-profile-languages/api.html?diogo0001 -->